bguelk/WED025_Demonstrator/Tutorial1.md

 - Topography, coordinates, boundary conditions, ocean and sea ice initial conditions, runoff and atmospheric forcing.
 - Namelist to build the domain_cfg.nc file from the topography and coordinates file, and namelist for WED025 adapted to the demonstrator.

-## 3.How to set up the configuration
+## 3. Set up the configuration

 ### 3.1 Install and compile XIOS3

-Download the xios3 version with
+Download the XIOS3 version with

 `svn co (http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS3/trunk) <YOURXIOSDIRECTORY>`